 You can get this drink at almost any coffee chain or shop.
 It’s also a relatively easy one to make at home.

 French vanilla involves a pod of fresh vanilla added to the brew.
 You can also whisk together cream in to supplement your morning cup.

 It’s a delectable flavor, adding some deep sweetness to a light or medium roast coffee.
 French vanilla combines effortlessly with other flavors, including caramel and hazelnut, helping you get into the java groove.
-You can get the French Vanilla creamer from Amazon here.
+You can try the French Vanilla flavored coffee from Lifeboost here.